jimshowalter/architecture-enforcer/README.md

 The tool supports a file of packages to ignore in the analysis.
 A default file is provided.

+Nested classes are rolled up to their enclosing classes, and references to nested classes are similarly rolled up.

 ## Caveats ##

 It's possible this tool can miss some dependencies.